syyunn/DeepWTO/README.md

 this one do not consider the way of assessing the case directly, but just trying to efficiently provides the correct answer for given gov_measure and provisions

-### Dual Retail System : Where does it come from in case 161?

-# one must read the panel report to track the dual retail systems origin